Stretching Routine for Chronic Tightness

 Final Thoughts

-Chronic tightness isn’t a flexibility issue — it’s a regulation issue.
-This routine trains your nervous system and muscles to relax, engage, and recover properly.
+Chronic tightness isn’t just a flexibility issue — it’s a regulation issue.
+If your nervous system is on high alert, and your muscles don’t fire efficiently, your body holds onto tension like armor.

 Do it daily or a few times a week.
 You’ll start to feel looser not just after, but all day long — without needing to stretch every hour.